zzhuyii/GenerateOrigamiDataSet/README.md

 # Generate Origami Dataset Using SWOMPS Package

 This set of codes show how to build origami performance database using the SWOMPS simulation package (in MATLAB).
+The source code of the simulation package is found in: https://github.com/zzhuyii/OrigamiSimulator.
 This repostory conatins three datasets regarding the performanc of origami canopy, active origami gripper, and origami arch for shape fitting.

 ## Origami canopy